Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 Best For

-Business teams needing research, analysis, and reporting — especially if they already use Airtable as their data layer.
+Business teams that need research, analysis, and reporting – especially those already using Airtable as their data layer.

 3. CrewAI: The Developer Framework

-CrewAI is the most popular open-source multi-agent framework — with 60% of the Fortune 500 as customers and 450 million agentic workflows per month.
+CrewAI is the most popular open-source multi-agent framework, now claiming 60% of the Fortune 500 as customers and 450 million agentic workflows per month.
 It gives developers full control over agent design, coordination, and execution.

 How It Works